 - Increase Head Start programs to support childhood development

-- Increase Title I programs to support schools with a high number of students from low-income families
+- Boost Title I program funding to support schools with a high number of students from low-income families

 - Increase investment and focus on vocational schooling